Author: Dr Val Phua MBBS, MMed (Ophth), FRCOphth, FAMS

 Photo by: Sam Manns

-In Singapore, SMILE (Small Incision Lenticule Extraction) surgery is a popular procedure to achieve freedom from glasses and contact lenses.
+In Singapore, ReLEx SMILE (Small Incision Lenticule Extraction) surgery is a popular procedure to achieve freedom from glasses and contact lenses.
 It is a form of laser vision correction which is minimally invasive and it has a high success and safety rates.
-Those who have undergone SMILE surgery often describe it as life-changing.
-Here are 5 reasons why SMILE surgery is the least invasive laser vision correction procedure.
+Those who have undergone ReLEx SMILE surgery often describe it as life-changing.
+Here are 5 reasons why ReLEx SMILE surgery is the least invasive laser vision correction procedure in Singapore.

 1. There are no blades involved